Cognitio-Learning/home/public/content/md/day1.md

 Imagine you are eating candy in your basket until it's empty, and you don't know how many candies there are in the basket.
 You would keep eating until there were no more.
 The same thing is happening here, except the condition to which you stop isn't limited to just running out.

 In the code above, we run through the code in the function once, printing `0` and increasing `count` to `1`.
 We run through the code, printing `1` and increasing `count` to `2`.
 We keep doing this until count is at `4`.
 The next time we run this, we print `4` and we increase count by `5`.
 However, the loop ends now because `count` (5) is no longer less than `5`.

+### Exercise
+Make a loop to print out all the years up until your age.
+This means if I was 10 years old, it would print `1 2 3 4 5 6 7 8 9 10`.

 # Conclusion